klemensurban/nocscienceat.EncryptedConfigurationProvider/README.md

 ## Usage

 1. **Create an encrypted configuration file**
-   Use the `nocscienceat.Aes256GcmRsaCryptoService` nuget package to encrypt your JSON configuration - see library description for usage details - and encode it with base64.
+   Use the `nocscienceat.Aes256GcmRsaCryptoService` NuGet package to encrypt your JSON configuration - see library description for usage details - and encode it with base64.
-   The encrypted file must be named `<certificateThumbprint>.encVault` and placed in a base directory defined in e.g. apssettings.json. or other methods of configuration.
-The ServiceAccount running the application must have access to the certificate and it's private key in the specified certificate store.
+   The encrypted file must be named `<certificateThumbprint>.encVault` and placed in a base directory defined in e.g. appsettings.json or other methods of configuration.
+The ServiceAccount running the application must have access to the certificate and its private key in the specified certificate store.
 ```
 using nocscienceat.Aes256GcmRsaCryptoService;
 ....